 All orders are preorders!
-The first mods should begin shipping by July.
-Please check here for updates.
+Please check here for updates regarding development and shipping.

 The ExpressCard to NVMe adapter allows you to install any PCI-E based M.2 2242 SSD in your EC-equipped ThinkPad.
 It supports plug and play, hotswap, and is even bootable.

 SSD is not included.

 Any laptop with an ExpressCard slot is compatible.
 When it comes to ThinkPads, that includes:

 - ExpressCard 34: T400s, T410/s, T420/s, T430/s, T510, T520, T530, T540p, W510, W520, W530, W540, W541, W700/ds, W701/ds, P50, P51, P70, P71

 - ExpressCard 54: R51e, R52, R60, R61, R400, R500, T43/p, T60/p, T61/p, T400, T500, Z60m, Z61m, W500, X200/s/t, X201/s/t, X220/t, X230/t